Max Planck Institute for Astronomy: History

 The founding of the institute in 1967 resulted from the insight that a supra-regional institute equipped with powerful telescopes was necessary in order to conduct internationally competitive astronomical research.
 Hans Elsässer, an astronomer, became the founding director in 1968.
 In February 1969, a first group of 5 employees started work in the buildings of the neighbouring Königstuhl State Observatory.

 The institute, which was completed in 1975, was initially dedicated to the preparation and evaluation of astronomical observations and the development of new measurement methods.

 From 1973 to 1984, it operated the Calar Alto Observatory on Calar Alto near Almería together with Spanish authorities.
 This largest observatory on the European mainland was used equally by astronomers from both countries until 2019.
 On 23 May 2019, the regional government of Andalusia and the MPG signed a transfer agreement for the 50% share in the observatory.
 Since then, it has been owned exclusively by Spain.

-Since 2005, the MPIA has been operating the Large Binocular Telescope (LBT) together with partners from Germany, Italy and the USA and equipping it with measuring instruments.
+Since 2005, the MPIA has been operating the Large Binocular Telescope (LBT) together with partners from Germany, Italy, and the USA and equipping it with measuring instruments.
 The LBT is located on Mount Graham near Tucson, Arizona, which is 3190 m high.
 On its mount, it carries two primary mirrors, each 8.4 meters in diameter, making it the largest optical reflecting telescope with single monolithic primary mirrors in the world.

 Additionally, MPIA is participating in providing with instruments and using of the Very Large Telescope (VLT) operated by ESO (European Southern Observatories).
 With the assistance of the MPIA two of VLT's 8-meter mirrors were linked together in such way that they could work as a bigger telescope with higher resolution in autumn 2002.

-In 2022, MPIA was taking part in the preparatory work for installing in the European Extremely large Telescope (E-ELT) in Chile with 39-meters mirror (the largest telescope in the world).
+In 2022, MPIA was taking part in the preparatory work for installing in the Extremely Large Telescope (ELT) in Chile with a 39-meter mirror (the largest telescope in the world).

 Research interests

-Two scientific questions are given priority at the MPIA.
+Three scientific questions are given priority at the MPIA.
 One is the formation and development of stars and planets in our cosmic neighbourhood.
 The resonating question is: Is the Sun with its inhabited planet Earth unique, or are there also conditions in the vicinity of other stars, at least the numerous sun-like ones among them, that are conducive to life?
+In some aspect related to those topics, the APEx department studies exoplanets and aims to decipher their atmospheres by observation and modelling.
 On the other hand, the area of galaxies and cosmology is about understanding the development of today's richly structured Universe with its galaxies and stars and its emergence from the simple initial state after the Big Bang.

 The research topics at a glance: